Knowing the signs of a failing starter motor; can help you diagnose the problem.

 Starting Motor Engages But Doesn’t Spin The Engine

-There are times when you’ll turn the key and hear the starter activate but it will not crank over.
+There are times when you’ll turn the key and hear the starter activate; but it will not crank over.
 Issues with starting motors are sometimes mechanical in nature.
-In this case, the problem may be due to the gears that are connected to the flywheel.
+The gears that connect to the flywheel and make it turn may be the problem.
 Either the gear has stripped or has become dislodged against the flywheel.